lgezelius/home-net-inventory/Development_Notes.md

 Confirm that the bottom status bar shows that the virtual environment with the correct version is displayed when editing a Python file.

 Running "pip install -e ." created a home_net_inventory.egg-info directory.
 This directory should not be committed to git.

+Tests are in the /tests folder.
+To configure VS Code to run tests do the following:

+- Press ⌘⇧P and type "Python: Configure Tests"
+- Choose:
+  - pytest (pytest framework)
+  - directory containing the tests: tests